iafisher/venice/docs/reference.md

 }
 ```

-Methods and struct fields must be declared as either `public` or `private`.
+Methods and fields must be declared as either `public` or `private`.

 ### Algebraic data types
 Venice supports algebraic data types (ADTs).